The Current State of Flutter vs React Native vs Qt

 Let’s start our deliberation on the best framework with the description of Flutter.
 The first stable release of this framework took place in 2018.
 Therefore, it’s the least mature technology on our list.
 The solution is developed mainly by Google and it’s really the apple of their eye.

 Flutter apps are coded in the Dart programming language.
 Dart is an object-oriented language that may look very intelligible to you if you already know C++, Java, or other C-style languages.
 It should be highlighted that Flutter has great programmer experience, especially for beginners.
-You can develop Flutter apps with Android Studio, IntelliJ, Visual Studio Code, and Emacs that have official Flutter plugins.
+You can develop Flutter apps with Android Studio, IntelliJ IDEA, Visual Studio Code, and Emacs that have official Flutter plugins.

 Platforms supported by Flutter